Skip to content

 return False

-return isSameTreeRecursive(p.left, q.left) and isSameTreeRecursive(
+return isSameTreeRecursive(p.left, q.left) and isSameTreeRecursive(p.right, q.right)

 # 2. Iterative with queue